Soft gluon emission at two loops in full color: Conclusions

 Using the soft-collinear limit of our results, we could study the soft limits of two-loop collinear splitting amplitudes for both timelike and spacelike kinematics.
 The timelike behavior was understood previously~\cite{Bern:2004cz,Badger:2004uk,Duhr:2013msa,Duhr:2014nda}.
 In the spacelike case, the infrared singular parts of the two-loop splitting amplitudes were obtained before in ref.~\cite{Catani:2011st}, with which we find full agreement.
 Our new results for this case are the finite contributions, provided in \eqn{eq:23}.
 Note that eq.~\eqref{eq:23} is non-zero only when the non-collinear tripole partons $i$ and $k$ are spacelike separated.
 Thus, including the collinear parton 1, there must be two partons in the initial state to get a contribution ({\it i.e.}~deep inelastic scattering does not qualify, while hadronic collisions do).
 Both eqs.~\eqref{eq:dipole_soft_factor_re_im_manifest} and \eqref{eq:23} violate strict collinear factorization~\cite{Catani:2011st,Forshaw:2012bi}, in the sense that the splitting amplitudes depend on the color and/or kinematics of some non-collinear hard partons in the process.
 For dipole emission, eq.~\eqref{eq:dipole_soft_factor_re_im_manifest}, factorization violation only exists in the imaginary part.
 The real part preserves strict collinear factorization, after using color conservation.
 Also, the violation in the dipole emission contribution is independent of kinematics (as a multiple of tree-level splitting).
 On the other hand, the tripole emission, eq.~\eqref{eq:23}, violates strict collinear factorization with both \emph{color} and \emph{kinematic} correlations at the amplitude level.

 The violation of strict collinear factorization is related to issues in the breakdown of factorization for transverse-momentum-dependent PDFs~\cite{Bomhof:2004aw,Collins:2007nk,Vogelsang:2007jk,Rogers:2010dm}, double parton scattering~\cite{Gaunt:2018eix,Diehl:2019rdh,Buffing:2017mqm}, and the resummation of logarithms in non-global observables~\cite{Forshaw:2006fk, Forshaw:2008cq,Balsiger:2018ezi, Becher:2016mmh} or event shapes at hadron colliders~\cite{Banfi:2004nk,Stewart:2010pd,Becher:2015gsa,Gao:2019ojf}.
 It has been studied in an effective field theory framework which isolates the relevant physical degree of freedom, the so-called ``Glauber'', or ``Coulomb'' mode, which is responsible for the breaking of collinear factorization~\cite{Rothstein:2016bsq,Schwartz:2017nmr,Schwartz:2018obd}.
-Our explicit result for the two-loop soft factor manifestly shows the breakdown of collinear factorization at the amplitude level in the soft limit.
-Furthermore, we have demonstrated that potential factorization-breaking terms at the cross-section level also appear as ${\cal O}(\alpha_s^3)$ contributions to splitting in pure QCD processes such as dijet production at hadron colliders.
+Our explicit result for the two-loop soft factor manifestly shows the breakdown of strict collinear factorization at the amplitude level in the soft limit.
+However, we have shown the cancellation of potential factorization-breaking terms at the cross-section level as ${\cal O}(\alpha_s^3)$ contributions to single soft-collinear splitting in pure QCD processes such as dijet production at hadron colliders.
 It would be interesting to understand the relation between the factorization-breaking terms in the soft factor and the Glauber gluon, by extending the one-loop soft current analysis in ref.~\cite{Rothstein:2016bsq} to two loops.

 At large $N_c$, the two-loop soft-gluon emission factor has already been applied to compute the threshold soft corrections to the production of a color neutral state at hadron colliders at NNNLO~\cite{Anastasiou:2014vaa,Li:2014afw}.
 The results of this paper can be applied as a building block in precision calculations of generic jet cross sections, including full color dependence.